oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph-v2.md

 Learn how to:

 - Use Graph Studio notebooks to query a LLM and run vector search
-- Use Graph Studio notebooks with SQL and PGQL paragraphs to create, query, analyze, and visualize a graph, and integrate with vector search
+- Use Graph Studio notebooks with SQL paragraphs to create, query, analyze, and visualize a graph, and integrate with vector search

 ### Prerequisites